ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 8. Conclusion
 =============

-Within the context of this case study, we have curated a patient cohort sourced from a publicly accessible EHR repository.
+With this case study, we have curated a patient cohort sourced from a publicly accessible EHR repository.
 Employing a range of functionalities offered by EHR-QC, we have processed and structured this data, rendering it suitable for conducting machine learning analysis.
 This endeavor showcase the simplicity, flexibility, versatility, diverse capabilities, utility, and practicality of the EHR-QC library.